learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 Well, if we had a server or an API, we could _fetch_ some remote data, but we're presented with a familiar problem: we've just removed a lot of logic from our components and now we're going to add more logic?
-Specifically, we're going to fetch data we'll likely want to keep in our Redux store &mdash; adding code to our components seems to be a step backwards.
+Specifically, we're going to fetch data we'll likely want to keep in our Redux store — adding code to our components seems to be a step backwards.

 With `redux-thunk`, we can incorporate asynchronous code in with our Redux